Please read carefully. Failure to comply with the rules below could result in disqualification.

 Best Ballet / Open / Acro / Gymnastics Performance

 All IDA Outstanding Performance winners will receive a special award.
-These weekly winners will be in the running to be nominated for the 2023 Industry Dance Awards.
-The final IDA Outstanding Performance nominees will be announced in August of 2023 on industrydanceawards.com.
-The Industry Dance Awards will take place at a live event in 2023.
+These weekly winners will be in the running to be nominated for the 2026 Industry Dance Awards.
+The official IDA Outstanding Performance nominees will be announced on industrydanceawards.com .
+The IDA Outstanding Performance Award winners will be announced at the live 2026 Industry Dance Awards & Cancer Benefit Show.

 IMPORTANT INFORMATION ABOUT NATIONAL FINALS

-• All Regional Double Platinum, Platinum and High Gold adjudication winners are eligible to participate in Rainbow’s National Dance Finals.
+• All Regional Elite Ultimate Performance, Double Platinum, Platinum and High Gold adjudication winners are eligible to participate in Rainbow’s National Dance Finals.

 • For National Finals, substitution of dancers from the Regional qualifying entry is permitted in all divisions/categories except Solos.
 Performances must consist of at least 75% of the original dancers from the Regional qualifying entry.
 When substituting dancers in a performance, be aware that any modifications may change the level or age average.
 Any dancers substituted remain subject to the Regional leveling and qualifying rules.
 All music must remain the same.

-• At National Finals, any changes to a performance that alters the original level, high point age division and/or performance type listed in the digital program will be deemed as adjudication only.
+• At National Finals, any modifications to a performance that alters the original level, High Point age division and/or performance type listed in the final schedule will be deemed as Adjudication Only (extenuating circumstances will be left to Directors discretion) .

-• Any routine that placed First Overall in the Overall High Point awards at National Finals and/or was awarded National Grand Champion in the 2022 Grand Finale’ cannot compete with that exact routine at a 2023 Regional or National Finals competition.
+• Any routine that placed First Overall in the Overall High Point Awards at National Finals and/or was awarded National Grand Champion in the 2025 Grand Finale’ cannot compete with that exact routine at a 2026 Regional or National Finals Competition.
 To be considered the “exact routine,” the performance MUST (1.) contain 75% of the original dancers and choreography (2.) be registered in the same level and age division and (3.) utilize the original music selection.
 Any entry that does not comply may be disqualified.

-• Awards NOT presented at National Finals are as follows: All Star Dancers, IDA Outstanding Performance winners, IDA People’s Choice Award.
+• Awards NOT presented at National Finals are as follows: All Star Dancers, KAR Convention, IDA Outstanding Performance winners, IDA People’s Choice Award .

 NATIONAL DANCER OF THE YEAR COMPETITION

-The 2023 National Dancer of The Year Competition is a separate event held at National Finals with an additional entry fee.
-All contestants must have qualified as a Dancer of the Year Finalist at a 2023 Regional Competition.
-All qualifying Regional Dancer of the Year winners and finalists may compete in the 2023 National Finals Dancer of the Year Competition with one routine of their choosing that competed during the 2023 Rainbow Regional season.
+The 2026 National Dancer of The Year Competition is a separate event held at National Finals with an additional entry fee.
+All contestants must have qualified as a Dancer of the Year finalist at a 2026 Regional Competition.
+All qualifying Regional Dancer of the Year winners and finalists may compete in the 2026 National Finals Dancer of the Year Competition with one routine of their choosing that competed during the 2026 Rainbow Regional season and must be listed in the final Dancer of the Year schedule.

-In each of the following Starz of Tomorrow divisions each Dancer of the Year winner receives a $150 cash award and a tiara/cap.
+In each of the following LIMITLESS STARZ divisions each Dancer of the Year winner receives a Tiara/Cap.

 Mini Dancer of the Year (Ages 5 & under)